Skip to content

 • Version: 1.0.7-5-gb83de2d

-• Release date: 2022-08-30 03:31:26
+• Release Date: 2022-08-30 03:31:26

-• <rule-name>.manifest: This is the rule manifest file.
-When the corresponding lua script detects a problem (result == true), there is a set of corresponding behavior definitions in the manifest file
+• <rule-name>.manifest: This is the rule list file.
+When the corresponding Lua script detects an issue (result == true), there is a set of corresponding behaviors defined in the manifest file.

 Manifest File Field Description

-manifest Field Field Description Configuration Description
+Manifest Field Field Description Configuration Description

-disabled Switch Optional fields: true or false
+disabled Switch Optional field: true or false

-User-defined Proprietary Rules and Lua Libraries
+User-defined Exclusive Rules and Lua Libraries

 local function check()